spraakbanken/sparv-pipeline/docs/user-manual/running-sparv.md

 with `sparv install -l`.

 **`sparv clean`:** While annotating, Sparv will create a directory called `sparv-workdir` inside your corpus directory.
 You normally don't need to touch the files stored here.
-Leaving this directory as it is will usually lead to faster processing of your corpus if you for example want to add a new output format.
+Leaving this directory as it is usually leads to faster processing of your corpus if you for example want to add a new output format.
 However, if you would like to delete this directory (e.g. because you want to save disk space or because you want to rerun all annotations from scratch) you can do so by running `sparv clean`.
 The export directory and log files can also be removed with the `clean` command